Use our calendar to stay informed of upcoming meetings and events pertinent to the U.S. ice drilling science and technology communities

-The IDPO Long Range Science Plan lays out recommended directions for U.S. ice coring and drilling science.
+The Long Range Science Plan lays out recommended directions for U.S. ice coring and drilling science.
 This companion Long Range Drilling Technology Plan begins with a discussion of the drills and technologies needed to successfully implement the Science Plan.
 It then discusses field projects that would use the drills.
-Finally, the Technology Plan addresses briefly the funding allocated for its implementation.
+Finally the Technology Plan addresses briefly the funding allocated for its implementation.

-IDDO maintains and operates existing drill equipment, and develops new systems with two principal foci:
+IDP maintains and operates existing drill equipment, and develops new systems with two principal foci:

-Visit the equipment section of the website to learn more about the existing equipment that is available to the scientific community.
+Visit the Equipment section of the website to learn more about the existing equipment that is available to the scientific community.